Sovereign Harbour Residents Association banner

 The Sovereign Harbour Supplementary Planning Document

-Click here to view the Sovereign Harbour SPD...
+Click here to view the Sovereign Harbour SPD... adopted by the Council in February 2013.
 It was proposed that the vision for Sovereign Harbour would be reinforced by the production of a Supplementary Planning Document (SPD), and a working group, chaired by Stephen Lloyd MP, should be formed to develop it.
 The group members were the leaders of both EBC political groups, the Sovereign Ward councillors, the EBC Chief Executive, Senior Planning Officers and SHRA committee members.

 The first draft of the SPD was presented to residents at the Yacht Club in August 2011.
 It acknowledged that, to finance the community facilities that residents had identified as being needed, it would be necessary to allow the building of up to 150 additional homes; this plan received overwhelming support.